jeremy-miller/sudoku/README.md

 - [License](#license)

 ## Motivation
-I create this project to learn Prolog.
+I create this project to try Prolog.

 ## Usage
 This implementation uses a Docker container to isolate the execution environment.